ryandefea/React-Portfolio/Proposal.md

 This project will show relevant programming information about myself.
 It will also showcase past projects that I have created.
 This project will also allow users to easily contact me in various ways.

 ## **List the absolute minimum features the project requires to meet this purpose or goal:**
-- Full Responsive webpage on any device
+- Fully Responsive webpage on any device
 - All components rendering in the DOM
 - Web hosting using netlify or something similar
-- Full styled using individual style sheets for each component
+- Fully styled using individual style sheets for each component

 ## **What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.**
 - React